HameesNisar/HameesNisar/README.md

   <li>Carving my own path through hands-on labs, real-world scenarios, and continuous learning.</li>
   <li>Keeping up with the latest cyber threats, vulnerabilities, and security tools — staying one step ahead is the game.</li>
   <li>Mastering tools and techniques on TryHackMe, Hack The Box, and other platforms — turning theory into practical skills.</li>
-  <li>Building a solid foundation with certifications like CCNA, Security+, and Google Cybersecurity — pushing myself to be job-ready.</li>
+  <li>Building a solid foundation with certifications like Google Cybersecurity, CCNA, and Security+ — pushing myself to be job-ready.</li>
   <li>Polishing my resume and portfolio while actively applying to internships and jobs — no door too small, no opportunity too far.</li>
 </ul>